 Why traveling through Thailand with kids is a must

 After a few family road trips close to home there will come a time when you’ll think about a family self-drive in a different country.
 If you choose to go for South East Asia, Thailand will surely come to mind.
 Thailand is easily a favorite tourist destination for families.
 Because it is a major tourist destination it’s very well set up for tourists.
-That makes it a top recommendation for you to dip your toes in when you don’t have lots of travel experience in Asia.
+That is why I present to you the ultimate family road trip guide of Thailand.
+Thailand is a top recommendation for you to dip your toes in when you don’t have lots of travel experience in Asia.
 It’s cheap and easy to explore.
-Family friendly accomodation for every budget can be found all over the country.
+Family friendly accommodation for every budget can be found all over the country.
 And one of the most important things is that the food is great.
 Thai cuisine offers something for everyone.
 You can go for local Thai cuisine, Asian food in general and there’s no shortage of Western food either.
 The latter will definitely come in handy when your kids are done with sticky and fried rice.

 Thailand means “Land of the Free”, but it is better known as the Land of Smiles.
 The Thai love kids.
 And that will surely add to the joy of your vacation and makes traveling from one destination to another, which can be tiresome at times, easier for everyone.
 No matter the mode of transportation.

 Thailand knows two seasons.
 The wet and dry season.
 The wet season starts in May or early June and ends in October.
 The dry season is from November to March.
 The best time to travel is during the dry season.
 Most families travel between late June and early September.
 Is the wet season something that can ruin your holiday?
 Not in my book.
 You will get the occasional downpour, but those tend to be short.
 And the rain also makes for beautiful green fields and you will still get lots of sunshine.
 And it can also be very hot during the wet season, which makes those showers much more enjoyable.